DoD-Platform-One/bigbang/docs/guides/using-bigbang/values-guide.md

 The variables in Big Bang's `values.yaml` file are either passed to Flux or Helm depending on the deployment methodology.
 Values specific to individual packages will be passed to Flux and used to deploy the package itself.
 Technically speaking, when you deploy Big Bang you are deploying a number of Flux objects and Flux does the heavy lifting to deploy the actual applications.
 For more information on Flux, see its official [documentation](https://fluxcd.io/docs/components/).

-A high level conceptual graph of how values flow through Big Bang is provided below:
+A high level conceptual graph of how values flow through Big Bang is provided in the following:

 ```mermaid
 graph TD